 Dr. Robert J. Cramer, Ph.D. is an Associate Professor and Irwin Belk Distinguished Scholar in Health Research in the Department of Public Health Sciences at the University of North Carolina at Charlotte.
-His research expertise spans suicide prevention, hate crimes/violence prevention, sexual and gender minority health, social science, law & policy, community-engaged research, and individual (e.g., personality) and interpersonal (e.g., social-cognitive) theories.
+His research expertise spans suicide prevention, hate crimes/violence prevention, sexual and gender minority health, military health, quantitative methods, social science, law & policy, community-engaged research, and individual (e.g., personality) and interpersonal (e.g., social-cognitive) theories.
 Dr. Cramer’s research has been funded by SAMHSA, U.S. Navy Clinical Investigations Program, Department of Veterans Affairs, National Science Foundation, and a variety of private sources.
 He also has engaged in considerable interdisciplinary research with collaborators in nursing, athletic training, law, and variety of other disciplines.

 Dr. Cramer enjoys working with students across training levels!
 He welcomes interested inquiries from potential research student mentees.
 His teaching spans methods, theories, multicultural matters, mental health, and general service courses.
 Grounded in the Jesuit ideal of Cura Personalis (educating or caring for the whole person), he values mentoring graduate and undergraduate student research and career development.
 Mentees have gone on to pursue doctoral degrees in many disciplines (e.g., psychology, health services research), and assumed careers in private practice, healthcare, academia, non-profit and other industry research.
-Check out what some of Dr. Cramer’s former mentees are up to:
+Check out what some of Dr. Cramer’s current and former mentees are up to:

 Dr. Cramer devotes his community, professional and university service to three core areas: scholarly dissemination, student development, and mental health.
 For instance, he currently serves as co-editor of the Journal of Aggression, Conflict and Peace Research, with additional editorial board roles with the Journal of Interpersonal Violence, BMC Psychiatry (suicide prevention division), and Aggressive Behavior.
 Student-focused service includes, but is not limited to, thesis and dissertation committees, prior supervision of Psi Chi (psychology undergraduate honors society), and previous management of Ph.D. student applications to APA-accredited internships.
 Dr. Cramer is also an active CE trainer, having delivered variations of his Core Competency Suicide Prevention Training program to more than 1000 trainees over his career.